2019–2020 Iranian protests: Slogans

-Chants became even more radical in the January protests, with demonstrators calling for a revolution and chanting, "This is your last month, [Khamenei] it is time to go", "Oh Crown Prince, come to our help", "Clerics must get lost", "No reforms, no referendum, just strikes and revolution", "Sepah commits murders, and the Supreme Leader supports it", "You killed our elites, and replaced them with clerics", and "Death to Khamenei".
+Chants became even more radical in the January protests, with demonstrators calling for a revolution and chanting, "This is your last month, [Khamenei] it is time to go", "Clerics must get lost", "No reforms, no referendum, just strikes and revolution", "Sepah commits murders, and the Supreme Leader supports it", "You killed our elites, and replaced them with clerics", and "Death to Khamenei".

 Tactics and methods

 Allegedly, the leaders of the movement orchestrated all activities, planning and disseminating information regarding dates and locations via their social media platforms.

 Protesters began by organizing rallies in protest of Iran's government resulting in police gunfire.
 As protests were met with government crackdowns, protesters began to block streets and highways, often parking their vehicles in the road.
 The protests intensified with Iranians burning pictures and banners of the supreme leader Ali Khamenei and burning government banks.

 According to the government, four of the security forces killed were shot even though civilians are "largely forbidden to have guns".